maxwolf621/OauthUser/Oauth2.md

 public class SecurityConfig extends WebSecurityConfigurerAdapter{

     // to get principal (user's details)
-    CustomUserDetailsService userDetailsService;
+    // @Autowired <-- inject a instance of CustomUserDetailsService
+    // Or using private final + @AllargsConstructor private final CustomUserDetailsServic userDetailsService;

-    // Custom filte to be added in http.addbeforefilter(...)
+    // Custom filte to be injected(added) in http.addbeforefilter(...)
     @Bean
     public CustomFilter customFilter(){
       return new customFilter();
     }

-    // build a AuthenticationProvider via AuthenticationManager
+    // Build a AuthenticationProvider via AuthenticationManager
     //  we need to setup how this provider to fetch the userdetails/password
     @Override
     public void configure(AuthenticationManagerBuilder authbuilder){